TuronLab/PoseDetection/README.md

 Because of the quality of single frames, just for calculate the pose, you can choose an option to blurr vertical lines between frames with a gaussian filter (5,5) in the video notebooks.
 This blurring won't be in final result, and it uses to improve the result.

-Here, we have an example of how it works for a video of a skier going uphill
+Here, we have an example of how it works for a video of a skier going uphill.

 ![alt text](https://github.com/TuronLab/PoseDetection/blob/main/Example.gif "Example Video Pose detection")